Two Algorithms for Orthogonal Nonnegative Matrix Factorization with Application to Clustering: Equivalence of ONMF with a Weighted Variant of Spherical -means

 Notice that this step is exactly equivalent to the one of standard spherical $k$-means \cite{Banerjee03}. \item Given the clustering $\{\pi_i\}_{i=1}^k$, compute the new optimal cluster centroids $\{u_i\}_{i=1}^k$ as follows.
 Define matrix $M_i \in \mathbb{R}^{m \times |\pi_i|}$ as the submatrix of $M$ containing the columns belonging to cluster $\pi_i$.
 We have to solve problem \eqref{eq:JoNMFwcos} with respect to the $u_i$'s:

 There are $k$ independent problems: each $u_i$ must maximize the term $||M_i^Tu_i||_2^2$.
-The optimal solution $u_i^*$ is given by the dominant left singular vector of $M_i$ associated with the largest singular value $\sigma_1(M_i)$ of $M_i$:
+The optimal solution $u_i^*$ is given by the dominant left singular vector of $M_i$ associated with $\sigma_1(M_i)$, the largest singular value of $M_i$:

 for which we have $||M_i^Tu_i^*||_2 = \sigma_1(M_i) = ||M_i||_2$.
 Moreover, since $M_i \ge 0$, the Perron-Frobenius theorem guarantees that $u_i^*$ can always be chosen to be nonnegative. \end{enumerate} Algorithm~\ref{algomod}, referred to as EM-ONMF, implements this procedure.
-We will see in the last section that, despite its simplicity, it seems to work well for text clustering tasks.
+We will see in the last section that, despite its simplicity, it works well for text clustering tasks.

+Note that Algorithm~\ref{algomod} does not explicitly provide a solution to ONMF.
+However, a candidate solution of~\eqref{eq:JoNMFd} can be obtained by taking $U= $ and selecting $V$ according to~\eqref{eq:optCoeffs}, from which a candidate solution of ONMF~\eqref{eq:JoNMF} is readily obtained as $(UD,D^{-1}V)$ where $D=\mathrm{diag}(\|V(1,:)\|_2,\dots,\|V(k,:)\|_2)$. \\

 It is interesting to relate this with the original ONMF problem \eqref{eq:JoNMFd}: given a partitioning $\{\pi_i\}_{i=1}^{k}$, let us denote $w_i = (v_{ij})_{j \in \pi_i}$ the subvector containing only the positive entries of the $i^{\text{th}}$ row of $V$.
 Then,